 Disability is often talked about with sweeping assumptions, which doesn't help us accurately or positively represent the variety and diversity of disability.
 We expect our community to engage in respectful, nuanced and open-minded conversations.

-You will maximise your success on Hireup by engaging in open, effective and timely communication with your support workers, the rest of the Hireup community and the Hireup team.
+You will maximise your success on Hireup by engaging in open, effective and timely communication with Hireup, your Support Team and the Hireup community.